natrontech/kubelab-workshops/linux-basics/00_linux_basics/01_shell_commands/docs.md

 5. **Deleting Files:** Delete the file `empty.txt`.
 6. **Viewing Directories:** Check your current directory path.
 7. **Changing Directories:** Navigate to the parent directory of `linux-basics`.

-Once you've completed the tasks, run the `check.sh` script to verify your work.